Suraj-Bhor/100-Days-of-ML-Code/README.md

   * Finally, made predictions on the trained model.
 * Learnt how soft L1 loss does while calculating the loss.
 * Here's the [notebook](https://jovian.ml/suraj-bhor/02-insurance-linear-regression) for reference.

+## Day 59: 6<sup>th</sup> June 2020 : Insurance cost prediction using linear classifier in PyTorch. - Continued
+* Had some issues regarding the accuracy of the model.
+* Considered the output label in weights of the model.
+So was getting very high validation accuracy.
+* Made the appropriate changes and commit them in jovian.